Frequently Asked Questions

 Paying for College

 The University Financial Aid Office works hard to make a Campbell University education affordable.
-Over 95% of students at Campbell are receiving some sort of financial assistance.
+Approximately 88 percent of students at Campbell are receiving some sort of financial assistance.

 Last year, the Financial Aid Office awarded an average package of $27,203.
 Financial aid awards come from a variety of grants, loans, and scholarships.
 Note that the amount of your award will vary depending on eligibility.

-Question 28: How much should I expect to spend on a year at Campbell University?
+Question 29: How much should I expect to spend a year at Campbell University?

 Your personal out-of-pocket expense will vary based on your eligibility for financial aid and scholarships, as well as other factors such as major, your classes for the year, etc.